A mixed precision Jacobi SVD algorithm: Introduction

 Compared to dense linear solvers, iterative refinement for dense eigensolvers (that computes a large number of eigenpairs) is more complicated, though most eigensolvers are essentially iterative.
 Since several popular algorithms (such as the QR algorithm) are highly structured, and cannot make full use of a near diagonal or near upper triangular input, it seems difficult to use these algorithms directly for iterative refinement.
 Ogita and Aishima recently published several papers on Newton-like methods for refining the solution of symmetric eigenvalue problems, including singular value decomposition~\cite{OA2018,OA2019,OA2020}.
 A similar but more complicated algorithm was proposed by Bujanovi\'c, Kressner, and Schr\"oder to refine the Schur decomposition for nonsymmetric eigenvalue problems~\cite{BKS2022}.
 This refinement algorithm also leads to a mixed precision nonsymmetric eigensolver.
 There is another recent algorithm called iterative perturbative theory (IPT) developed by Kenmoe, Kriemann, Smerlak, and Zadorin in~\cite{KKSZ2021} that works for both symmetric and nonsymmetric eigenvalue problems.

 Besides Newton-like algorithms, the Jacobi algorithm~\cite{Jacobi1846} is also suitable for iterative refinement~\cite{BO2020,Wilkinson1968} since it converges locally quadratically~\cite{Henrici1958}.
+A natural idea is to quickly compute the solution in lower precision, and then use the Jacobi algorithm to improve the accuracy to working precision.
+This leads to a basic mixed precision eigensolver.
+However, it is challenging to achieve high performance in this manner, as both preprocessing and refinement stages require \(O(n^3)\) work.
+We observe that a basic mixed precision eigensolver usually has relatively low performance (see Section~\ref{subsec:experiments-simplemsvj}).
+In order to accelerate the computation---this is the motivation of exploiting low precision arithmetic---it is crucial to carefully design the algorithm so that the Jacobi algorithm can quickly refine the low-precision solution.

 In this work we propose a mixed precision Jacobi SVD algorithm.
 Our algorithm makes use of low precision arithmetic as a preconditioning step, and then refines the solution by the one-sided Jacobi algorithm developed by Drma\v{c} and Veseli\'{c} in~\cite{DV2008a,DV2008b}.
 On the x86-64 architecture our mixed precision algorithm is in general about twice as fast as the fixed precision one in LAPACK.
-More over, the mixed precision algorithm inherits high accuracy properties of the Jacobi algorithm even if a large amount of work is performed in a lower precision.
-As an eigensolver, the Jacobi algorithm is usually not the first choice since it is often slower than alternatives such as the divide and conquer algorithm~\cite{BKS2022,KKSZ2021}.
-However, when high relative accuracy is desired, Jacobi algorithm seems the best candidate by far~\cite{DV1992}.
+Moreover, the mixed precision algorithm inherits high accuracy properties of the Jacobi algorithm even if a large amount of work is performed in a lower precision.
+As an eigensolver, the Jacobi algorithm is usually not the first choice since it is often slower than alternatives such as the divide and conquer algorithm~\cite{BO2020, KKSZ2021}.
+However, when high relative accuracy is desired, the Jacobi algorithm seems the best candidate by far~\cite{Demmel1997, DV1992}.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:preliminary} we briefly review the one-sided Jacobi SVD algorithm.
 Then in Section~\ref{sec:algorithm} we propose a mixed precision Jacobi SVD algorithm and discuss algorithmic details.
-In Section~\ref{sec:accuracy} we show that our mixed precision Jacobi SVD algorithm is backward stable, and is as accurate as the fixed precision Jacobi SVD algorithm.
+Theoretical analyses on the mixed precision Jacobi SVD algorithm are provided in Sections~\ref{sec:accuracy}--\ref{sec:analysis_efficiency_switch}: in Section~\ref{sec:accuracy} we show that our mixed precision Jacobi SVD algorithm is backward stable, and is as accurate as the fixed precision Jacobi SVD algorithm; in Sections~\ref{sec:accuracy_switch} we analyze the quality of conditioning in a lower precision; in Section~\ref{sec:analysis_efficiency_switch} we discuss the accuracy of different methods for switching precisions.
 Numerical experiments are provided in Section~\ref{sec:experiments} to demonstrate the efficiency of our mixed precision algorithm.